SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 }
 ```

-After user selected a list, the web part should first persist the newly selected value.
-As the selected list changed, the web part should reset the previously selected list item.
-Now that a list is selected, the web part property pane should load list items for that particular list.
+After the user selected a list, the web part persists the newly selected value.
+Because the selected list changed, the web part resets the previously selected list item.
+Now that a list is selected, the web part property pane loads list items for that particular list.
 While loading items, the user shouldn't be able to select an item.

-Once the items for the selected list have been loaded they are assigned to the **item** class variable from where they can be referenced by the item dropdown.
-Now that the information about available list items is available, the item dropdown should be enabled allowing users to choose an item.
-Removing the loading indicator clears the web part body which is why the web part should re-render.
-Finally the web part property pane should refresh to reflect the latest changes.
+Once the items for the selected list are loaded they are assigned to the **items** class variable from where they can be referenced by the item dropdown.
+Now that the information about available list items is available, the item dropdown is enabled allowing users to choose an item.
+The loading indicator is removed which clears the web part body which is why the web part should re-render.
+Finally the web part property pane refreshes to reflect the latest changes.

 > **Note:** In drop 6 of the SharePoint Framework there is a bug in the Office UI Fabric React Dropdown component that causes the dropdown control to work incorrectly.
 A temporary workaround is to edit the **node_modules/@microsoft/office-ui-fabric-react-bundle/dist/office-ui-fabric-react.bundle.js** file and change line **12027** from:
 >